Danton666/Snake/README.md

-This is a simple snake which is written in C++ with SFML and partly with OOP. <br><br>
+This is a simple snake written in C++ with SFML and partly with OOP. <br><br>
-To run this code you must have SFML library installed and you need to run the following commands:
+To run this code you must have the SFML library installed, and you need to run the following commands:
 <ol>
     <li>'mkdir Snake'</li>
     <li>'cd Snake'</li>